Friends of the Center Research Awards

 Project: Education and Global Studies major who travelled to Lira, Uganda on a four-month research trip

-Bennett Furlow, Ph.D. student in Religious Studies
+Bennett Furlow, doctoral student, Religious Studies

 Project: Religion and Politics in Somalia: The Islamic Union Court

-Semiha Topal, Ph.D. student in Religious Studies
+Semiha Topal, doctoral student, Religious Studies

 Project: Pious yet Modern Subjects: Turkish Muslim Women in the Public Sphere